harveybland/housemates-blog/ReadMe.md

 - It eliminates the need for prop drilling, allowing components to access state directly without passing it down through multiple layers
 - The Context API provides a simpler and more straightforward solution for state management without the need for additional libraries or boilerplate code.

+### Vercel

+- Deployed the application to Vercel: https://housemates-blog.vercel.app/

 ## Acknowledgments

 - A great tutorial on using the Context API for state management: https://dev.to/clickpesa/react-manage-state-using-context-api-with-usestate-or-usereducer-hooks-d5l